skamsie/C-Notes/Pointers.md

 Following example from: http://cslibrary.stanford.edu/106/#c

 The pointers x and y are allocated as local variables.
 The type `int*` means "pointer which points to ints".
-As Binky learns, the pointers do not automatically get pointees.
+The pointers do not automatically get pointees.
 The pointee for x is dynamically allocated separately with the standard library function malloc().
 The syntax `*x` dereferences `x` to access its pointee.

 ```c
 #include <stdio.h>